diplomike/MovieLens/README.md

 In short, we have to build a movie recommendation system from the given dataset called "movielens" which can be extracted from the dslabs R package.
 Upon processing the dataset into a training and a test set, we are required to use the training set to develop an algorithm to reduce the estimation error, measured in Root Mean Square Error (RMSE), in the final test.

-This submission conssits of three files:
+This submission consists of three files:

 1. The report in Rmd format
 2. The report in PDF format